 A dual licensed dental hygienist/therapist is becoming in demand, especially in greater Minnesota.
 The University of Minnesota School of Dentistry’s dental therapy program has been working to address growing concerns regarding access to care and oral health care disparities in the state since 2009.

 The dental therapy program educates students to perform basic preventive services, drill and restore teeth for children and adults, and remove primary (baby) teeth under supervision by a Minnesota licensed dentist.

-Starting fall of 2016, dental therapy evolves into a Bachelor of Science in Dental Hygiene/Master of Dental Therapy dual degree program to better meet the needs of oral health care providers and patients in the State.
-Students are eligible to apply to the dual-licensed dental hygienist/therapist program after completing 1 year of prerequisite coursework.
+Starting fall of 2016, dental therapy evolved into a Bachelor of Science in Dental Hygiene/Master of Dental Therapy dual degree program to better meet the needs of oral health care providers and patients in the State.
+Students are eligible to apply to the dual-licensed dental hygienist/therapist program after completing the 10 prerequisite courses.

 The program is year round, 32 months or about 3 years.
 This program reduces the educational cost to students and also reduces the length of time to earn both degrees from 6 to 4 ½ years.
 Dual-licensed hygienists/therapists provide flexibility in meeting the preventative and restorative needs of patients.

 The admissions cycle for Fall 2018 opens the end of September 2017 and closes January 2018.
 Application coming soon.

 We're located on the East Bank of the University of Minnesota’s Twin Cities campus.
 We look forward to hearing from you!